MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 Whenever you encounter error 812, we recommend that you contact your RAS server administrator immediately to let them know what happened.

-If you're using the Event Viewer to troubleshoot, you can find this issue in your log marked as event log 20276.
+If you're using the Event Viewer to troubleshoot, you can find this issue marked as event log 20276.
 This event usually appears when a routing and remote access (RRAS)-based VPN server authentication protocol setting doesn't match the settings on the VPN client computer.

-#### Error 812 causes
+#### Error 812 cause

 You typically encounter this error when the NPS specified an authentication condition the client can't meet.
 For example, if the NPS specifies it needs a certificate to secure the Protected Extensible Authentication Protocol (PEAP) connection, then it can't authenticate if the client is trying to use EAP-MSCHAPv2 instead.